Self-Improving Semantic Perception for Indoor Localisation: Introduction

-Anticipation of a wide variety of environmental conditions is required for safe operation, however difficult if not impossible, and robotic actors with a high degree of autonomy are required to adapt to unexpected and changing conditions for robust operation.
-Yet, deployment of learning-based systems typically means pre-training a model on a variety of data and then using this static model during deployment.
 In this work, we explore how learning can be used as a means to self-improve semantic perception during exploration of the environment.
-Enabling robots to adapt during the job poses three main challenges on robotic systems: \begin{enumerate} \item Models need to be efficiently (re)trained to incorporate new data (\emph{incremental / continual learning}). \item Acquired knowledge should be kept while adapting to new tasks and environments (avert \emph{forgetting}). \item Training signals of the environment are required during deployment, i.e. without manual human supervision in the loop (\emph{self-supervision}). \end{enumerate} The first two points fit particularly with the field of \emph{continual learning}~\cite{Parisi2020CLWithNNs, Lesort2020CLForRobotics}, also referred to as \textit{incremental learning}~\cite{Camoriano2017IncrementalRobotLearningOfNewObjects, Shmelkov2017IncrementalLearningObjectDetectors}, and \textit{lifelong learning}~\cite{Chen2018LifelongML, Thrun1995LifelongRobotLearning, Silver2013LifelongMachineLearningSystems}.
-This learning paradigm deals with the problem of training neural networks in settings where tasks or classes are presented incrementally, or in which the domain -- and more generally the data distribution -- changes over time~\cite{Parisi2020CLWithNNs}.
-Furthermore, robotic systems generally rely on constrained resources and can only store a limited amount of information, a limitation that continual learning can tackle by reducing the need for big models and datasets fitting all possible deployment observations~\cite{Lesort2020CLForRobotics}.
-In order to continually learn during robot deployment, robots require to generate streams of training signals without humans in the loop.
-We refer to this as \emph{self-supervised pseudolabeling}, where first approaches in this domain leverage multi-sensor~\cite{sun20203d} or multi-task systems~\cite{Chen2019-rk} to transfer labels between modalities and tasks respectively.
+Enabling robots to adapt on-the-job poses three main challenges: (i) Models need to be efficiently (re)trained to incorporate new data (\emph{incremental / continual learning}). (ii) Acquired knowledge should be kept while adapting to new tasks and environments (avert \emph{forgetting}). (iii) Training signals are required during deployment, i.e. automatically harvested without manual human supervision in the loop (\emph{self-supervision}).
+For the first two points, we build upon recent advancements in the field of \emph{\ac{cl}}~\cite{Parisi2020CLWithNNs, Lesort2020CLForRobotics}, also referred to as \textit{incremental learning}~\cite{Camoriano2017IncrementalRobotLearningOfNewObjects, Shmelkov2017IncrementalLearningObjectDetectors}, and \textit{lifelong learning}~\cite{Chen2018LifelongML, Thrun1995LifelongRobotLearning, Silver2013LifelongMachineLearningSystems}.
+This learning paradigm deals with settings where tasks or classes are presented incrementally, or in which the data distribution changes over time~\cite{Parisi2020CLWithNNs}.

-We particularly study the use-case of deploying robots in environments with existing 3D floorplan maps in which the robot is required to localize.
-This application case is prevalent in building construction and service robotics as increasingly digital 3D floorplan maps are available in these environments.
-In contrast to the map data that usually represents the static building structure, most relevant for robotic localization (we will refer to this as \emph{background}), actual environments contain large amounts of un-modelled objects or clutter (we will refer to this as \emph{foreground}), potentially obstructing localization performance~\cite{blum2020precise}.
-Such robotic applications are particularly interesting for self-supervised systems because there is often not much domain-specific data available~\cite{kunze2018artificial}.